-But who would compensate for your injuries, damages and losses sustained in a terror attack?
+But who would compensate for your injuries, damages, and losses sustained in a terror attack?
 It’s not like you can just sue the suicide bomber.

-After the 9/11 attacks, the U.S. government set up compensation policies that allowed victims of terrorist bombings and other terrorist attacks get compensation.
+After the 9/11 attacks, the U.S. government set up compensation policies that allowed victims of terrorist bombings and other terrorist attacks to get compensation.
 Our Riverside personal injury attorneys outline four main sources of compensation for victims of terrorist attacks:

 Here at JML Law, our personal injury attorneys strive to make obtaining compensation as easy as possible for all victims: whether you have been injured in a motor vehicle accident, slip and fall accident, assault, police misconduct, and other cases.